 Adventures at Lion Country Safari

-Upon entering the gates, you are given a CD that narrates the tour as you approach each segment of the zoo.
+Guests are given a CD that narrates the segments of the park upon entry.
 The zoo is separated into the following sections: Gir Forest, Hwange National Park, Serengeti Plains, Buaha National Park, Gorongosa Reserve, and Las Pampas.
 I predicted it would take 45-60 minutes for the drive through portion, but it actually took us around 90 minutes or more to see everything.
-Good thing there is no time limit.
+Good thing is that there is no time limit.

-Some animals are fed near the edges of the road, allowing you a closer look at them; kind of cheating but I appreciated it, as will my viewers.
+Some animals are fed near the edges of the road, allowing you a closer look at them; kind of cheating, but I appreciated being so up close and personal.
 The animals are monitored all the time.
 Eyes are watching from everywhere to ensure the safety of the animals, as well as the patrons.
-Many acted like they did not know we were there, while others showed off for the camera and played it to their advantage.
+Many of the animals acted like they did not know we were there, while others showed off for the camera and played it to their advantage.